avast/rabbitmq-scala-client/README.md

 ### Extras
 There is a module with some optional functionality called [extras](extras/README.md).

+### Network recovery
+The library offers configurable network recovery, with the functionality itself backed by RabbitMQ client's one (ready in 5+).
+You can either disable the recovery or select (and configure one of following types):
+1. Linear
+    The client will wait `initialDelay` for first recovery attempt and if it fails, will try it again each `period` until it succeeds.
+1. Exponential
+    The client will wait `initialDelay` for first recovery attempt and if it fails, will try it again until it succeeds and prolong the delay between each two attempts exponentially (based on `period`, `factor`, attempt number), up to `maxLength`.
+    Example:
+    For `initialDelay = 3s, period = 2s, factor = 2.0, maxLength = 1 minute`, produced delays will be 3, 2, 4, 8, 16, 32, 60 seconds
+    (and it will never go higher).

 ### DeliveryResult
 The consumers `readAction` returns `Future` of [`DeliveryResult`](api/src/main/scala/com/avast/clients/rabbitmq/api/DeliveryResult.scala).
 The `DeliveryResult` has 4 possible values